Former Playboy Model Spills Details Of Alleged Affair: Trump Tried To Pay Her

 "After we had been intimate, he tried to pay me."
 Former Playboy model Karen McDougal shares details of an alleged affair she had with Donald Trump.
 Her full interview with Anderson Cooper airs on @AC360 at 8p ET. https://t.co/22EFN2PtPt pic.twitter.com/NizYM1iYX5— Anderson Cooper 360° (@AC360) March 22, 2018

-In an interview with CNN's Anderson Cooper Thursday evening, McDougal said Trump tried to pay her after the first time they had sexual relations.
+In an interview with CNN's Anderson Cooper Thursday evening, Karen McDougal said Trump tried to pay her after the first time they had sexual relations.

 "After we had been intimate, he tried to pay me, and I actually didn't know how to take that," she said, clasping her hands together.